CongThNguyen/Cleaning-Excel-with-Python/README.md

 b/ Filter dates to be to contain up to and including `'2017-04-01' – ‘2018-10-01’`

-c/ Join the two sets by date (output to look like Metrics_combined.csv)
+c/ Join the two dataset `“GDP data Raw” and “Brand Awareness”` by date (output to look like Metrics_combined.csv)

 2. The third file is called ‘Impressions & Clicks.xlsx’ which contains a websites clicks and impressions in currently in a daily view.
 a/ Aggregate this data up to a weekly view, with weeks being Monday - Sunday. (output to look like ‘Impressions & clicks combined.csv’)